keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ### Retinal, in our eye 👁️ and in microbes 🦠
  - % Bacteriorhodopsin, occurs in the "purple membrane" which is 60 % protein by weight, and perhaps intimately linked with vision itself as the origin origin of molecular basis of light detection since the retinal that has been used to pump protons is also what drives occular vision.
+The strucutre of bacteriorhodopsin was [solved to decent resolution using cryo-EM](https://doi.org/10.1016/S0022-2836(05)80271-2) by Richard Henderson and co-workers, who would later go on to win a [Nobel prize](https://www.nobelprize.org/prizes/chemistry/2017/popular-information) in part due to that work.
 - The bacteriorhodopsin proton pumping process is illustrated in [this video](https://youtu.be/w241TNxqa6I?si=CXurpxOgOoDX-key) showing how retinal's absorption of a photon triggers an isomeration concurrent with a protein shape change and exited-state proton transfer.
 - Found in all sorts of light harvesting organisms, including the Asgard archaea